 A bibliophile’s dream is a room full of books.
 Books from floor to the ceiling, the smell of paper, some light to read, if you think that is all they need, you may not be right.
 They can go to any extent to collect books that they need, sometimes even criminal.
 How about a book about book?
 If you love books, you would probably look forward to one.
-Till I got my hands on this book, I was not aware of the fact that there is genre of books on books about books.
+Till I got my hands on this book The Groaning Shelf, I was not aware of the fact that there is a genre of books on books about books.

-Groaning Shelf is a compilation of essays around books, books about books, book shelves, book covers and dust jackets, titles, the elusive first editions, the rare book stores, bibliophiles, authors, collectors, libraries and just about anything that you can think about books.
+Groaning Shelf is a compilation of essays around books, books about books, bookshelves, book covers and dust jackets.
+Titles, the elusive first editions, the rare bookstores, bibliophiles, authors, collectors, libraries and just about anything that you can think about books.
 The author has to be a big bibliophile to indulge in this kind of research about books.
-He seems to have gone quite a few places in search of books, chased a few authors and many a first editions that formed the basis of this book, and gave a certain intimacy to the narration.
+He seems to have gone quite a few places in search of books.
+Chased a few authors and many a first edition that formed the basis of this book.
+And gave a certain intimacy to the narration.

 The section on writers is an interesting collection of essays on various writers and their take on books.
-This section is more personal as the author beings about his relationship with few books and their authors.
+This section is more personal as the author brings out his relationship with few books and their authors.
 And I always feel that it is when the author puts himself in his writing that the writing becomes most enjoyable.
-You may or may not agree with what he says but you would enjoy reading this intimate relationship of his with some works and their craftsmen.
+You may or may not agree with what he says.
+But you would enjoy reading this intimate relationship of his with some works and their craftsmen.
 Other chapters that I enjoyed were Sherlock Holmes rewrites and the one on titles.

-As this is a collection of various essays written elsewhere over a period of time, you would not find a linking thread, and may feel disconnected here and there.
-It takes a first few essays to get to know the author, if you have not read him earlier and you start enjoying him towards the end.
+As The Groaning Shelf is a collection of various essays written elsewhere over a period of time, you would not find a linking thread.
+And may feel disconnected here and there.
+It takes a first few essays to get to know the author if you have not read him earlier and you start enjoying him towards the end.
 Author’s focus of books is limited to classical fiction and their first edition, books on books, niche books like comics and art books.
 All other genres of books are not even mentioned.
-So if you read non-fiction, philosophy, history, poetry (it is mentioned in passing though), you may suddenly feel left out and wonder if you fall in author’s definition of Bibliophile or not.
+So if you read non-fiction, philosophy, history, poetry (it is mentioned in passing though), you may suddenly feel left out.
+And wonder if you fall in author’s definition of Bibliophile or not.